 Diana is a tenacious practitioner who primarily practices in the area of serious and complex crime.
 She is particularly noted for her attention to detail when preparing large multi-handed cases and for her calm and focused approach under pressure.
 She is a grade 4 CPS prosecutor (general crime, counter terrorism and Serious Crime Group) as well as being on the RASSO CPS Advocate Panels.

 As well as her criminal work, she has extensive advisory experience including in relation to internal investigations and public enquiries.
 She has particular expertise in relation to telephone evidence (having spent one and a half years working nearly exclusively on the communication evidence on the Hariri case).
 Diana is a recognised expert in the field of sexual violence and is often invited to speak on the subject.
-Diana also appears at Courts Martial and accepts international work.
+Diana also appears at Court Martial and accepts international work.

 Background and expertise